MAC70/inv-geod-script/README.md

 inv-geod-script

-This is a Linux bash script to get distances and bearing between different geolocations, and kml and gpx files.
+invgeod.sh is is a Linux bash script to get distances and bearing between different geolocations, and kml and gpx files.

 This script is compatible with Red-Hat&Debian linux flavours.

 The INPUT argument is a text file with a decimal "lat,lon" location per line.